 4.3.2.
-Identification through back dated searches of the general practice medical record after the consultation (Method B)
+Identification through searches of the general practice medical record after consultation where a pop-up is used to assess eligibility on completion of a fit note (Method B)

 Since consultation styles vary in general practice, it is possible that some eligible participants will be missed using the previously described identification approach, as the clinician may not code the fit note in the electronic medical record until after the patient has left the consultation room, or the clinician may have no time to discuss the study and gain consent for further contact.
 Therefore, a second identification method will be tested.
 For those clinicians who code following the consultation, a modified pop-up will activate upon entry of the fit note code.
 The modified pop-up will include everything except patient consent to share contact details with Keele CTU, the clinician will still have to screen the patient for eligibility as in the first method.
 Tagged records will be downloaded at the end of the week by general practice staff, who will then send a study pack, with a letter of invitation on Practice headed paper.